 You will take a total of three exams throughout the semester: two mid-semester exams and a final exam.
-These exams will consist of multiple-choice and map based questions with the first and second exams being worth 20% each and the final exam worth 25% of your total grade.
+The first and second exams are worth 20% each and the final exam worth 30% of your total grade.
 Unless a force of nature prevents us from sticking to the course schedule, the exam dates on the syllabus are set.
 Make up exams will only be given if you provide approved documentation.